tudasc/TypeART/README.md

 MUST and TypeART also handle MPI [derived datatypes](https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report/node77.htm) with complex underlying datastructures, see [our demo folder](demo).
-For more details, see our publications below or download the current release of MUST with TypeART (1.8 or higher) on the [MUST homepage](https://itc.rwth-aachen.de/must/).
+For more details, see our publications below or download the current release (1.8 or higher) of MUST (with TypeART) on the [MUST homepage](https://itc.rwth-aachen.de/must/).

 ## 1. Using TypeART